kshaffer/musicianshipResources/atonal.md

 ![][zCell]

 **French-sixth** – The usual french-augmented-sixth-chord collection, but stripped of its tonal function, prime form: (0268).
-It is a subset of the whole-tone collection.
+It is a subset of the whole-tone collection and octatonic collections.
+Like the Z-cell, two French-sixth chords a minor third apart form an octatonic scale.

 ![][frenchSixth]